joshuawillis910/Data-Science-Portfolio/README.md

 <p>👨‍💻 <a href="FoodHub Analysis">FoodHub Analysis</a> </p>
 <ul>
-    <li style="margin-left: 20px;">This project involved the development of a dynamic tool for gathering location data of assets and facilitating the updating of mBI dashboards.
-Key skills applied included requirements gathering, web development, data visualization, and user experience design, emphasizing on specific business needs.
+    <li style="margin-left: 20px;">This project involved the analysis of a customers data.
+FoodHub is a food delivery service that has collected data on customer orders and wants to analyze this data to understand the demand for different restaurants.
+Key skills applied included requirements gathering, python, data sience and visualization, and emphasizing on specific business needs.
     </li>
 </ul>
 <ul>
-    <li style="margin-left: 20px;">In this role, my responsibilities encompassed understanding operational needs, designing a user-friendly interface with HTML and CSS, managing and visualizing spatial data using GIS, and ensuring a secure access to PII data.
-The project honed my skills in customer discovery, datbase managment, security needs, and process impovement.</li>
+    <li style="margin-left: 20px;">In this role, my responsibilities were in a Data Analyst role and encompassed understanding operational needs.
+This included the cleaning of data, the analysis in various data science uses cases, and the clear presentation of the findings.</li>
 </ul>

 <p>👨‍💻 <a href="https://maryland.maps.arcgis.com/apps/webappviewer/index.html?id=4c36b512a0884a1388723ed5fa1f847c">MDOT SHA NPDES Asset Monitoring</a> </p>